 Welcome to the virtual gateway of the Border Intermodal Gateway (BIG) Transportation Lab in the Department of Civil Engineering, The University of Texas at El Paso.
-Our lab is closely associated with the Center for Transportation Infrastructure Systems (CTIS), a university level research center.
+Our lab is also part of the Center for Transportation Infrastructure Systems (CTIS), a university level research center.

 The BIG Transportation Lab was established in 2006 to conduct research related to transportation in the U.S.-Mexican border metropolitan area and of national and international significance.
 Our interests include all modes of transportation (private vehicles, commercial vehicles, public transportation, pedestrians, rail and air) and their intermodal connections.
 We study not only the domestic and international movements of vehicles, people but also freight.
 Our research expertise includes, but not limited to transportation planning, traffic simulation, traffic operations and management, Intelligent transportation systems (ITS), transportation logistics, emergency service operations and transportation security.
 In short, we study everything that moves, but sometimes not able to move!

 We have devised a unique research program that complements the undergraduate, graduate and PhD programs in the Department of Civil Engineering, and in some cases students in other disciplines.
+Our students come from U.S., Mexico, China, India, Bangladesh, Spain, Czech Republic, Slovakia, Iran, Brazil and other countries.
 In the BIG Transportation Lab, undergraduates are appointed as research assistants, working hand-in-hand with graduate (master) and PhD students.
 This research opportunity enhances their education experience, and exposes them to scholarships at the master and PhD levels.
 At the same time, master and PhD students gain experience in guiding and mentoring undergraduate students.
 We also involve all students in developing project proposals and final reports.
-We actively seek students from the surrounding region, as well as international students, and groom them to be the next generation of bilangual and bi-unit engineers and researchers.
+We actively seek students from the surrounding region, as well as international students, and groom them to be the next generation of engineers and researchers with global outlook.

 We work closely with the Texas Department of Transportation (TxDOT), El Paso Metropolitan Planning Organization, Texas Transportation Institute, Federal Highway Administration and other city, state and national agencies.
-Our close cooperation with the industry is evident by the 24/7 live video feed of traffic images from 4 TxDOT TMC cameras around campus, provided by the TxDOT TMC.
 We also have ties with universities in U.S., Mexico, Latin America, Asia and Europe.